cedynia/mpkcc/README.md

 - or download the actual binary version from the Releases section.

-Now you can add the path to the include and library folder into your CMAKE project in Android Studio:
+Now, you can add the path to the include and library folder to your CMAKE file in Android Studio:

 ```CMAKE
 add_library(mpkcc STATIC IMPORTED)